MacClaren15/AI300_Project_Oct24/README.md

-# Lesson 6 Template: Insurance Claims Prediction
+# AI300_Capstone : Telecom Churn Prediction

-Simple Flask template for ML model predictions via (1) HTML Form (2) API requests.
+Simple Flask template for ML model predictions via (1) HTML Form (2) API requests to predict the probabilities of customer telecom churned result

 ## About This Repo